secwest/RobustRust/TurbofishAndAssociatedTypes.md

 In this example, the `write_bytes` method from the `mem` module is used to set all elements of an array to a specific value.
 The method takes three arguments: a raw pointer to the start of the array, the value to set all elements to, and the number of elements to set.

 The `write_bytes` method is generic over the size of the value being written, which is determined using the `size_of` function from the `mem` module.
-The size is specified using the `::&lt;{const}>` turbofish operator, where `{const}` is replaced with a constant expression that evaluates to the size of the value in bytes.
+The size is specified using the `::<{const}>` turbofish operator, where `{const}` is replaced with a constant expression that evaluates to the size of the value in bytes.

 In the example, the size of the value being written is the size of an `i32`, which is 4 bytes.
 This value is computed using the `size_of` function and enclosed in curly braces to indicate that it is a constant expression.
-The `write_bytes` method is then called with this value as the type parameter using the `::&lt;{const}>` turbofish operator.
+The `write_bytes` method is then called with this value as the type parameter using the `::<{const}>` turbofish operator.

 This is an example of how the curly brace notation can be used inside the `::&lt;{const}>` turbofish operator to specify a constant expression for a generic parameter in a function call.